Ponza Grande via north ridge

 Weather:

-Around 9 degrees, changeable weather with low hanging clouds and perceivable cold when hidden in shade, then on the ridge in the sun definetely too hot for long sleeve.
+Around 9 degrees, changeable weather with low hanging clouds and perceivable cold when hidden in shade, then on the ridge in the sun definitely too hot for long sleeve.

 Trail:

-Ridge route is not marked, rock on the ridge is brittle, don't want to exagerrate but in places it is even very brittle.
-On the bright side I want to emhpasize there are also spots with better rock quality (partly Ponza Grande presummit stretch).
+Ridge route is not marked, rock on the ridge is brittle, don't want to exaggerate but in places it is even very brittle.
+On the bright side I want to emphasize there are also spots with better rock quality (partly Ponza Grande pre-summit stretch).
 Generally you should be familiar with limestone rock and ideally experienced in the field.
-There are barely any indications in the rock or grass about route so that won't help to navigate, but that's not a big issue as following the most managaeable passage works fine.
+There are barely any indications in the rock or grass about route so that won't help to navigate, but that's not a big issue as following the most manageable passage works fine.

 Accommodation: